About Our Content

 When publishing content, our goal is to equip readers with the right information to help them determine whether a game is suitable for their personal consumption or the consumption of those around them.

-- Could participating in and ultimately promoting this activity dishonour or displease God?
-(Romans 12:2, 1 Corinthians 6:19-20, Ephesians 5:11, Colossians 3:5, 1 Thessalonians 5:22)
+• Would participating in and ultimately promoting this activity dishonour or displease God?
+(Matthew 22:37-38, Romans 12:2, 1 Corinthians 6:19-20, Ephesians 5:11, Colossians 3:5, 1 Thessalonians 5:22)

-- Could participating in and ultimately promoting this activity negatively impact a Christian’s growth or duties?
-(Ephesians 2:10, 5:15-17, Colossians 3:1-2, James 4:17, 1 Peter 4:2)
+• Could participating in and ultimately promoting this activity negatively impact your spiritual growth or Christian duties?
+(Ephesians 2:10, Ephesians 5:15-17, Colossians 3:1-2, James 4:17, 1 Peter 4:2)

 Assessing Video Game Content